 Figure 1.
-Location of the ASDP caribou monitoring study area on the central North Slope of Alaska and detailed view showing locations of the NPRA, Colville River Delta, and Colville East aerial survey areas, 2001-2012 5 Figure 2.
-Location of geographic sections used for spatial analysis of caribou distribution in the NPRA survey area, 2002-2012 14 Figure 3.
-Habitat classification used for caribou habitat-selection analyses in the NPRA survey area, 2002-2012 15 Figure 4.
-Locations of transect grid-cells used to analyze caribou density in the NPRA survey area, 2005-2012.
-18 Figure 5.
-Distribution and size of caribou groups during different seasons in the NPRA, Colville River Delta, and Colville East survey areas, April-October 2012 23 Figure 6.
-Caribou density observed on 100 surveys of the NPRA survey area, April-October 2001-2012 25 Figure 7.
-Ranges of the Teshekpuk and Central Arctic caribou herds in northern Alaska in relation to the ASDP study area, based on VHF, satellite, and GPS radio-telemetry, 1980-2012 27 Figure 8.
-Movements of satellite-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during 8 different seasons 31 Figure 9.
-Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during 8 different seasons.
-32 Figure 10.
-Movements of 6 individual GPS-collared caribou from the Central Arctic Herd in relation to the ASDP study area during 8 seasons, June 2010-April 2012.
-33 Figure 11.
-Movements of 4 individual GPS-collared caribou from the Central Arctic Herd in relation to the ASDP study area during 8 seasons, June 2010-April 2012 34 Figure 12.
-Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the vicinity of the proposed ASDP road during 8 different seasons 35 Figure 13.
-Median snowmelt date and vegetation index metrics, as estimated from MODIS satellite imagery time series, 2000-2011 41 Figure 14.
-Extent of snow cover between mid-May and mid-June on the central North Slope of Alaska in 2012, as estimated from MODIS satellite imagery.
-42 Figure 15.
-Metrics of relative vegetative biomass during the 2012 growing season on the central North Slope of Alaska, as estimated from NDVI calculated from MODIS satellite imagery.
-43 Figure 16.
-Departure of 2012 values from median snowmelt date and vegetation index metrics as estimated from MODIS satellite Figure 17.
-Density of caribou in 2-km-wide zones north and south of the proposed ASDP road, based on aerial transect surveys during 8 different seasons in 2001-2012 52
+Location of the ASDP caribou monitoring study area on the central North Slope of Alaska and detailed view showing locations of the NPRA, Colville River Delta, and Colville East aerial survey areas, 2001-2013 5 Figure 2.
+Location of geographic sections used for spatial analysis of caribou distribution in the NPRA survey area, 2002-2013 15 Figure 3.
+Earth cover classes used for caribou habitat-selection analyses in the NPRA survey area, 2002-2013 17 Figure 4.
+Locations of transect grid-cells used to analyze caribou density in the NPRA survey area, 2005-2013 19 Figure 5.
+Distribution and size of caribou groups during different seasons in the NPRA, Colville River Delta, and Colville East survey areas, April-September 2013 23 Figure 6.
+Caribou density observed on 100 surveys of the NPRA survey area, April-October 2001-2013 26 Figure 7.
+Ranges of the Teshekpuk and Central Arctic caribou herds in northern Alaska in relation to the ASDP study area, based on VHF, satellite, and GPS radio-telemetry, 1980-2013 28 Figure 8.
+Movements of satellite-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during eight different seasons 33 Figure 9.
+Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during eight different seasons.
+34 Figure 10.
+Movements of six individual GPS-collared caribou from the Central Arctic Herd in relation to the ASDP study area during eight seasons, April-November 2013 35 Figure 11.
+Movements of six individual GPS-collared caribou from the Central Arctic Herd in relation to the ASDP study area during eight seasons, April-November 2013 36 Figure 12.
+Seasonal distribution of Central Arctic Herd females based on fixed kernel density estimation of telemetry locations 38 Figure 13.
+Seasonal distribution of Teshekpuk Herd females based on fixed kernel density estimation of telemetry locations 39 Figure 14.
+Seasonal distribution of Teshekpuk Herd males based on fixed kernel density estimation of telemetry locations 40 Figure 15.
+Percentage of the Central Arctic and Teshekpuk Caribou Herds within 48-km of CD4 based on kernel density estimation.
+41 Figure 16.
+Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the vicinity of the proposed ASDP road during eight different seasons Figure 17.
+Extent of snow cover between mid-May and mid-June on the central North Slope of Alaska in 2013, as estimated from MODIS satellite imagery 44 Figure 18.
+Median snowmelt date and vegetation index metrics, as estimated from MODIS satellite imagery time series, 2000-2013 Figure 19.
+Departure of 2013 values from median snowmelt date and vegetation index metrics as estimated from MODIS satellite 46